hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 When you issue a `save` request, the content Email bot responds with a confirmation Email whether the operation succeeds or not.
 All `save` commands require that an attachment be added to the email.
 For example, if you want to update the JSON for a specific program, you will send n email with subject `save-circlem` and attached `circlem.json`, for example.

+**Please note** that when you send a `save` command to the bot, make sure the email body is empty (i.e. no signature).
+If there is a signature, the email client might attach it which will confuse the parser.

 #### Notes

 The following are general aspects (not in any specific order) about the process: